edvardsorby/TDT4250-Model-Driven-Software-Engineering/README.md

 # TDT4250 - Group 7 - Final project

 The project aims to develop a DSL, and related infrastructure, meant for creating board games such as Tic-tac-toe, Sudoku and Chess.
 The group focused on variability aspects related to the rules, as well as board size and piece types and number of players.
 Due to time constrains and complexity of the problem, the group has prioritized on tic-tac-toe type games, while ensuring the project remains extensible for future improvements.
-A description of our initially planned board game model is at the bottom if this document.
+A description of our initially planned board game model is at the bottom of this document.

 The resulting code is compiled to JavaScript files, that can be copied into the React Native project.
 This project is in the folder and includes an example game in the folder: